QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab07_Image_Time_Series_Analysis.md

 ### FRAP

 In this lab we will be using a FRAP plugin for Fiji.
-Unfortunately it does not work on the most current version of Fji (Welcome to the world of research software, you should be used to this by now!).
-Inside the data folder for this lab, we have included a compatible version of Fiji with the plugin already installed in a folder called `Fiji_for_FRAP`.
+Unfortunately it does not work on the most current version of Fji (*Welcome to the world of research software, you should be used to this by now!*).
+Inside the data folder for this lab, we have included a compatible version of Fiji with the plugin already installed in the folder `Time_Series/Fiji_for_FRAP`.

-- Load the data: FRAP/33108 SU295 try1.tif (Or use your own if you
+- Load the data: `FRAP/33108 SU295 try1.tif` (Or use your own if you
   prefer)

 - Create an ROI over the square bleached region.
 Add it to the ROI